 The Turks and Caicos is an amazing destination for outdoor adventuring and exploring.
-Although a relatively small country, historical and nature sites abound, many of which are found on secluded coasts or deep in the dense interior brush lands.
+Although a relatively small country, historical and nature sites abound.
+Many are found hidden on secluded coasts or deep in the dense interior brushlands.

 Get off the beaten path and discover the uncharted beauty that awaits!

 The recorded history of the Turks and Caicos is relatively brief, yet includes several fascinating epochs.

 An aborigine people known as the Tainos are the first known inhabitants of these islands.
 These peoples are thought to have settled in what is now the Turks and Caicos around the year 700 AD, after having migrated up through the Caribbean chain.
 Very little evidence remains of these people other than a few cave pictograms and low rock mounds.

 The vast majority of historical sites still standing are either from the sea salt industry, which began in the early 1600s, or are agricultural ruins from the Loyalist migrations after the American Revolution, circa the late 1700s.

 Dozens of elaborate cotton plantations from this period once covered the Caicos Islands, and countless sites remain lost in the thick tropical dry forests.
 The best preserved of these plantations is Wade's Green Plantation on North Caicos.

 The Victorian era largely saw a crop transition to sisal, which was a fibrous agave that was used to produce rope.
 The forgotten Yankee Town on West Caicos is a beautiful and fascinating site to experience these plantings.

 The large central islands in the country also supported the rather unique yet short-lived industry of cave bat guano mining.
 The guano was exported to the larger region to be used as a fertilizer and chemical precursor.

 Caves and Karst Features